UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Collinear adiabatic magnon spectra and S(q,w)
 ^^^^

-The following tutorial shows every step necessary to calculate spin wave spectrum and S(q,w) through the simple example of the antiferromagnetic spin chain.
-Notice that AMS in this case does not work for the primitive unit cell and it is necessary to a magnetic supercell 2x1x1 of the crystal cell and define both spin direction in the supercell.
+The following tutorial shows every step necessary to calculate the spin wave spectrum and S(q,w) through the simple example of the antiferromagnetic spin chain.
+Notice that AMS in this case does not work for the primitive unit cell and it is necessary a magnetic supercell 2x1x1 of the crystal cell and define both spin directions in the supercell.

 Crystal & magnetic structure
 ^^^^